List of Japanese desserts and sweets: Japanese desserts

 (和菓子, Wagashi) is a traditional Japanese confectionery which is often served with tea, especially the types made of mochi, anko (azuki bean paste), and fruits.
 Wagashi is typically made from plant ingredients.
 Wagashi are made in a wide variety of shapes and consistencies and with diverse ingredients and preparation methods.
-Wagashi are popular across the country japan but are only available regionally or seasonally.
+Wagashi are popular throughout Japan and each region has its specialties, but many products are regional or seasonal.